jvfrossard/Physics/README.md

 # Physics
-All physics simulations, methods and calculations
+A repository for all physics simulations and computations, mostly using Python and Jupyter-Notebooks.